Revisiting Implicit Models: Sparsity Trade-offs Capability in Weight-tied Model for Vision Tasks: Related Work

-\paragraph{Model quantization and pruning.} A line of seminal papers for model quantitation~\cite{han2015deep,chen2015compressing} employs the concept of hash functions or quantization to map weights to scalars or codebooks, thereby increasing the compression rate.
+\paragraph{Model quantization and pruning.} A line of seminal papers for model quantization~\cite{han2015deep,chen2015compressing} employs the concept of hash functions or quantization to map weights to scalars or codebooks, thereby increasing the compression rate.
 This approach has been further extended to soft weight sharing~\cite{li2020group,ye2018unified,ullrich2017soft,zhang2018learning}, where the remaining weights are assigned to the most probable clusters.
 However, this strategy differs from our approach of using sparse masks to enhance capability.

-Moving forward to the model pruning~\cite{wang2023state}.
-There exist three directions, namely i) pruning at initialization, ii) dynamic pruning during training, and iii) pruning after training.
-The latter two normally prune model weights relying on either importance-based or regularization-based criteria.
-The idea of pruning at initialization initially also relies on the magnitude-based metric~\cite{frankle2018the}; however, it is then debated in several follow-up studies~\cite{su2020sanity,frankle2021pruning,wang2022recent} that random masks---uniformly sampled and only fixes the pruning ratio per layer---are equally effective as the previous lottery ticket~\cite{frankle2018the}.
-Note that the research of model pruning primarily aims to develop improved pruning criteria or suggest enhanced optimization strategies/objective functions for standard explicit neural networks.
-To the best of our knowledge, our idea of introducing various random masks to a weight-tied model is novel. \looseness=-1
+In the realm of model pruning~\cite{wang2023state}. three main avenues have emerged: i) pruning when initializing, ii) dynamic pruning during training, and iii) pruning after training.
+The latter two typically involve pruning model weights with extra training or calculation and thus not efficient.
+The method of pruning when initializing first replies on magnitude-based metrics to do pruning~\cite{frankle2018the}.
+However, several subsequent studies~\cite{su2020sanity,frankle2021pruning,wang2022recent} have ignited a debate, asserting that random masks - randomly sample pruning mask without any prior knowledge - can be just as effective as the earlier "lottery ticket" idea~\cite{frankle2018the}.
+It's worth noting that most model pruning researches traditionally focus on improving conventional explicit neural networks by refining pruning criteria and proposing advanced optimization strategies or objective functions.
+As far as our knowledge extends, the introduction of various random masks into a weight-tied model, as presented in our work, is a novel concept.

-The most relevant work to our manuscript might be~\cite{bai2022parameter}, which extends the codebook idea and learns masks on top of a fixed random weight vector to represent diverse dense layers.
-Specifically, masks are used to select values from a random vector (i.e., codebook) and thus form distinct dense layers.
-However, this approach still differs from our key idea of learning a shared weight with deterministic random binary masks, whereas our sparse masks implicitly induce model capability. \looseness=-1
+A related work that bears relevance to our manuscript is ~\cite{bai2022parameter}, which has only one physical layer and employs masks atop this fixed layer to generate diverse dense layers.
+In particular, this approach utilizes several unique masks to select different sets of values from a random vector (i.e., codebook), thereby creating distinct dense layers.
+Nevertheless, it remains distinct from our fundamental idea of utilizing weight-tied structure to learn a tied weight with deterministic random binary masks, which implicitly imparts model capacity. \looseness=-1